kotivo/public/api/v1/devices.rst

 .. http:put:: /controllers/(int:controller_id)/modules/(int:module_id)

-	Creates a new device according to parameters - controller_id, and module_id are required, type can not be set through this method. type is set outside of api.
+	Creates a new device according to parameters - (int:controller_id) and (int:module_id) are required, type can not be set through this method. type is set outside of api.
 Proper functionality requires type != 0.
 If physical device is found, controller gets and sets type accordingly

 	:<json string label: Label of the device
 	:<json int serial number: Serial number for the device